-This walk is on an easy track so it’s great for families, and offers spectacular views of Fiordland National Park.
-If you only have time for one walk on your drive to Milford Sound and the weather is fine, this track is well worth the effort!
+This walk offers spectacular views of Fiordland National Park.
+If you only have time for one walk on your drive to Milford Sound, and the weather is fine, this track is well worth the effort.

-From The Divide carpark follow the Routeburn Track (a Great Walk track) for about an hour to the track to Key Summit.
+From The Divide carpark follow the Routeburn Track for about an hour to get to to Key Summit Track.
 From here it is a 20 minute climb to Key Summit, with panoramic views over the Humboldt and Darran Mountains.

 During the last ice age, which ended about 14,000 years ago, a huge glacier flowed down the Hollyford Valley and overtopped Key Summit by 500 m, with ice branches splitting off into the Eglinton and Greenstone Valleys.

-This walk begins at The Divide, about 85 km along the Milford Road from Te Anau (1.5 hours drive).
+This walk begins at The Divide, about 85 km along the Milford Road from Te Anau.

-The first part of the walk is on the Routeburn Track, and a track sign marks the turn off to Key Summit.
+The first part of the walk is on the Routeburn Track.
+A sign marks the turn off to Key Summit Track.